berithpy/BackendChallenge/README.md

 * First run docs/ Readme

 Submission
-Fork it, make it private and share it with me!
+Fork it, make it private, add instructions on how to test it and share it with me!